chrissy613/README_Generator/README.md

 ## Usage

  To use this application, you must get to the folder that index.js is in and run "node index.js" in your command line.
-You will then will in the question prompts with relevant information.
+You will then fill in the question prompts with relevant information.
 After the prompts are complete a README.md file is created within the same folder.

 ## Credits